 Section Reference Question Yes No NA Comments 4.1.7.2. b.
 Is the laboratory's technical manager(s) and/or his/her designee(s) experienced in the fields of accreditation for which the laboratory is seeking accreditation?
 4.1.7.2. c.
 Does the laboratory's technical manager(s) and/or his/her designee(s) have duties that include monitoring standards of performance in quality control and quality assurance and monitoring the validity of the analyses performed and data generated in the laboratory to assure reliable data?
 4.1.7.2. d.
 If the technical manager is the technical manager of more than one accreditation environmental laboratory, does the technical manager have authorization from the primary AB?
 4.1.7.2. e.
 If the technical manager is absent for a period of time exceeding fifteen (15) consecutive calendar days does the laboratory designated another full-time staff member meeting the qualifications of the technical manager(s) to temporarily perform this function?
 4.1.7.2. e.
 If the technical manager has been absent for a period of time exceeding thirty-five (35) consecutive calendar days, is the primary accreditation body notified in writing?
 4.1.7.2. f.
-Does the technical manager meet the requirements as specified in Section 5.2.6.1 of TNI EL-V1M2-2011?
+Does the technical manager meet the requirements as specified in Section 5.2.6.1 of TNI EL-V1M2-2009?
 4.2 Management System 4.2.1 Has the laboratory established, implemented, & maintained a management system appropriate to the scope of its activates?
-4.2.1 Are copies of all management system documentation provided to DoD ELAP Accreditation Bodies, DOECAP Operations Teams, or to personnel on behalf of DoD/DOE provided for review in English?
+4.2.1 Are copies of all management system documentation provided to DoD ELAP Accreditation Bodies, , or to personnel on behalf of DoD provided for review in English?
 4.2.2 Are the laboratory's quality system policy and objectives defined in a quality manual (however named)?
 4.2.2 Are the overall objectives documented in a quality policy statement, issued under the authority of the chief executive?

 Section Reference Question Yes No NA Comments 4.2.2. a.
 Does the quality policy include the laboratory management's commitment to good professional practice and to the quality of its environmental testing in servicing its clients?
 Note: The laboratory shall define and document its policies and objectives for, and its commitment to accepted laboratory practices and quality of testing and/or calibration services.
 4.2.2. b.
 Does the quality policy include the management's statement of the laboratory's standard of service?
 4.2.2. c.
 Does the quality policy include the objectives of the quality system?
 4.2.2. d.
 Does the quality policy include a requirement that all personnel concerned with environmental testing activities within the laboratory familiarize themselves with the quality documentation and implement the policies and procedures in their work?
 4.2.2. e.
 Does the quality policy include the laboratory management's commitment to compliance with this Standard?
 4.2.2.
-Is the quality policy statement concise and include the requirement that tests and/or calibrations shall always be carried out in accordance with stated methods and customers' requirements?
+Note: The quality policy statement should be concise and may include the requirement that tests and/or calibrations shall always be carried out in accordance with stated methods and customers' requirements.
+When the test and/or calibration laboratory is part of a larger organization, some quality policy elements may be in other documents.
 4.2.3 Does top management provided evidence of commitment to the development and implementation of the management system and to continually improving its effectiveness?
-4.2.3. a.
-Does top management defined the minimum qualifications, experience, and skills necessary for all positions in the laboratory?
-4.2.3. b.
+4.2.3 a.
+Does top management define the minimum qualifications, experience, and skills necessary for all positions in the laboratory?
+4.2.3 b.
 Does top management ensured that all laboratory technical staff have demonstrated capability in the activities for which they are responsible and have it recorded?